 When the industry was still in its infancy, senior pathologists who received training abroad, would come back and hold in-house trainings for other junior trainees at their respective institutions.
 Then, local postgraduate programs started flourishing and the various disciplines offered training.
 This directly correlated with the increase of specialists in our laboratory.
 Since then, our education and training program has not only strengthened and expanded exponentially, but a uniform conjoint body was also formed to standardise the curriculum and examinations conducted by the local postgraduate trainings in pathology.
-The training not only includes the universities but has progressed to involve the Departments of Pathology in the Ministry of Health (MOH) hospitals.
+The training not only includes the universities but has progressed to involve the Departments of Pathology in the MOH hospitals.
 Hence, many MOH laboratories in the larger hospitals provide both structured and informal training for their “open system” candidates who enjoy the benefits of training from both universities and public hospitals.

 All in all, as diagnostic tools and technologies evolve so must the role of the pathologist.
 Take for instance digital pathology.
 It is gaining a lot more prominence today though it was practically non-existent 20-30 years ago.
 Such advancements mean that pathologists need to keep up in terms of both training and skills.
 By developing such capabilities, they can optimise their role in the healthcare delivery model today, and lead the transformation of pathology services well into the future.

 9. What is the most exciting thing about your job?